popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 and the actual extent is unknown.
-Even in species with large population sizes, recent selective sweeps (e.g., insecticide resistance TODO:CITE) can cause large haplotypes to reach high frequency.
+Even in species with large population sizes, recent selective sweeps (e.g., insecticide resistance TODO:CITE) can drive long haplotypes to high frequencies.

-Third, linkage has the potential to affect demographic realism: the genetic load in a simulation of a small segment of chromosome with deleterious mutations will necessarily be less than that in whole chromosome;
+Third, linkage has the potential to affect demographic realism: the genetic load in a simulation of a small segment of chromosome with deleterious mutations will necessarily be less than that in whole chromosome.
-this makes it easy to simulate with unrealistically high levels of load without realizing it if small segments are used.
+This situation makes it easy to simulate unrealistically high levels of load without realizing it if small segments are used.

 However it is much faster to simulate many small chunks of genome, in part because each chunk can be run concurrently, effectively parallelizing the simulation.
-It's probably safe to say that independently simulating small segments will not introduce serious problems in some situations, but could cause serious biases in others.
+It's probably safe to say that independently simulating small segments will not introduce serious problems in some situations, but could cause serious biases in others (e.g., @Nelson2020).
 The degree to which it is important to include linked selection in whole-chromosome simulations is still a major open question in the field.

-Finally, what about *whole genome* simulations?
+Finally, what about *whole-genome* simulations?
 Chromosomes segregate independently,
-so between-chromosome correlations are possible but can only be induced by fairly extreme situations.
+so between-chromosome correlations are possible but can only be induced by fairly extreme situations, such as intense selection (@Bulmer1971, @Lara2022) though this can be simulated in follow-up forward-in-time simulations (@Haller2018, @Gaynor2020).
 For this reason, we tend to simulate chromosomes independently, and few (TODO:any? if so, find them) simulators have mechanisms to simulate multiple chromosomes simultaneously.